lyraatlas/alembic.web/README.md

 Obviously when the time comes we'll want to put a text index just on the fields that we want to search over, and not all fields.

+I also went and created an index for name and description through the mlab interface... it looked something like this:

+{ "name": "text", "description", "text" }

+I also went and created these on the models.

+// This is the free text search index, which is used by query BucketSchema.index({ "name": "text", "description" : "text" });

 # Long running TODO list

 Clean up email verification emails to actually be sent out.